-The first step towards managing a femoral pseudoaneurysm is ultrasound-guided compression.4 Since 1991 ultrasound-guided compression repair (UGCR) has become the initial mode of treatment of pseudoaneurysms.
+The first step towards managing a femoral pseudoaneurysm is ultrasound-guided compression.
+Since 1991 ultrasound-guided compression repair (UGCR) has become the initial mode of treatment of pseudoaneurysms.
 With this treatment compression of the neck of the aneurysm should result in thrombosis of the blood within the sac while ultrasound monitors the flow through the vessel and the sac.
-Reported compression times have varied from 10 min to 300 min.4 In our experience, even for small femoral pseudoaneurysms, multiple episodes of compression over a few days or weeks may be required.
+Reported compression times have varied from 10 min to 300 min.
+In our experience, even for small femoral pseudoaneurysms, multiple episodes of compression over a few days or weeks may be required.

-Failure of UGCR may result in the need for embolisation of the neck of the aneurysm, which is achieved by filling the aneurysm with thrombin or multiple small coils.4 This procedure has been used since 1996.
+Failure of UGCR may result in the need for embolisation of the neck of the aneurysm, which is achieved by filling the aneurysm with thrombin or multiple small coils.
+This procedure has been used since 1996.
 However, thrombin injection may cause anaphylactic shock, pruritus or intra-arterial thrombosis.
-Rarely, injection of prions may cause chronic degenerative brain disease as the thrombin is from bovine sources.5 Recently, autologous thrombin has been tried in some centres.4 Dr Labropoulos describes the technique as follows: a small 21 or 22 gauge spinal needle is attached to a small syringe containing thrombin at 1000 U/mL.
+Rarely, injection of prions may cause chronic degenerative brain disease as the thrombin is from bovine sources.
+Recently, autologous thrombin has been tried in some centres.
+Dr Labropoulos describes the technique as follows: a small 21 or 22 gauge spinal needle is attached to a small syringe containing thrombin at 1000 U/mL.
 A spinal tap needle, etched near the tip to make it more echogenic, is generally used (Echotip, Cook, Bloomington, Indiana, USA).
 The skin is cleaned near the ultrasound tip, and the needle placed in the pseudoaneurysm by direct vision.
 The colour flow is turned off until the tip is seen clearly.
 The colour flow is turned on again and thrombin is slowly injected.
 The thrombus can be seen filling the cavity and once the entire cavity is filled the colour flow usually stops.
 A volume of thrombin solution of <5 mL is usually sufficient.
 Some authors have used the contralateral femoral artery to inject the thrombin by another catheter.
 This technique requires fluoroscopy and is more invasive.

-Both UGCR and thrombin injection are painful procedures.6 Before thrombin injections are started, contraindications to thrombin injection should be excluded.7 for thrombin injection.
+Both UGCR and thrombin injection are painful procedures.
+Before thrombin injections are started, contraindications to thrombin injection should be excluded.

+If the sac has tissue vibration around the neck of the pseudoaneurysm this implies an underlying high-velocity flow.
+This is suggestive of an arteriovenous fistula and is a contraindication for thrombin injection.
 The presence of pulsatile flow in the femoral vein and low-resistance flow in the artery are warning signs that there may be an arteriovenous fistula.
-Hanson et al7 have listed the precautions to be taken before injecting thrombin.
+Hanson et al have listed the precautions to be taken before injecting thrombin.
 These include ensuring that the pseudoaneurysm is not multilobed and excluding the presence of local infection or an arteriovenous fistula.
 Identify the neck of the aneurysm by the area of maximum 'to and fro' waveform.
 This reduces the risk of embolism if thrombin is injected into the neck of the aneurvsm.
 The presence of diastolic forward flow indicates the presence of an arteriovenous fistula.
 If multiple lobes are present, the lobe closest to the neck should be injected first.
 Complete thrombosis should be confirmed by colour Doppler ultrasound imaging.
 The native artery and vein should be examined and the ankle pulses should be felt.
-Lenartova and Tak8 have described the use of collagen injection into the pseudoaneurysm.
+Lenartova and Tak have described the use of collagen injection into the pseudoaneurysm.
 Purified bovine collagen in the form of a biodegradable paste has been used.
 It is believed that once the collagen comes in contact with the blood it initiates platelet aggregation and release of clotting factors.
 Bovine collagen is preferred to bovine thrombin because, being a paste, it does not embolise into the parent vessel, and it also allows faster mobilisation.